lng2020/lng2020/README.md

 ### Open to jobs!

-I'm actively seeking **an SDE internship for Summer 2025 or Fall 2025 (with co-op) in the United States**.
+I'm graduating in May 2026, and actively seeking a full-time SDE role in the **United States**.
 Feel free to contact me if you have any opportunities or questions.

 ### 👋 Hi, I'm Nanguan Lin

 **About Me:**

-- 📘 **Education**: I have obtained my BSc in CS from ECUST and am now enrolled for an MEng in ECE at UIUC this fall.
+- 📘 **Education**: I have obtained my BSc in CS from ECUST and am currently enrolled in my master's degree in computer engineering at UIUC.
-- 🔧 **Professional Experience**: I maintain [Gitea](https://gitea.com/), a comprehensive self-hosted Git service.
+- 🔧 **Professional Experience**: I'm currently interning at [Boston Bioprocess, Inc](https://bostonbioprocess.com) to build the next generation of Lab Information Management System.
+In my spare time, I maintain [Gitea](https://gitea.com/), a comprehensive self-hosted Git service.
 - 🎯 **Interests**: Full-stack development, DevOps, and cloud infrastructure

 **Technical Toolkit:**